-- Cut down on the amount of meat you cook and instead choose more fruits and vegetables like peaches, nectarines, portabella mushrooms, zucchini, tomatoes, corn, and bell peppers.
-When you do cook meat, make sure to trim the fat to reduce the chance of flame-ups.
+- Cut down on the amount of meat you cook and instead choose more fruits and vegetables like peaches, nectarines, portabello mushrooms, zucchini, tomatoes, corn, and bell peppers.
+When cooking meat, make sure to trim the fat to reduce the chance of flame-ups.

 - Use the lowest temperature to cook your food thoroughly.
-Keep your grill rack as high as possible to keep the food further from the heat source.
-Use a meat thermometer you won’t have food on the grill any longer than necessary.
+Keep the grill rack as high as possible to keep the food further from the heat source.
+Use a meat thermometer so the meat doesn’t stay on the grill any longer than necessary.

 - Flip food frequently to avoid charring.
 Use a spatula instead of stabbing it with a fork which will allow fat to drip onto the coal.